Reorientation after dropping out of training

 It is important to use dropping out of training as an opportunity for personal growth, to better understand individual strengths and abilities and to develop a clearer idea of one's own wishes and goals in the course of reorientation.

 It is also important to be well prepared for new job interviews and to be able to explain clearly why the training was discontinued.
-Those who can also explain what they have learned from the experience will be met with understanding by most companies and organizations.
+Anyone who can also explain what they have learned from their experience will be met with understanding by most companies and organizations.

 Where can we find help and advice?